-I didn’t know (but I just found out)… that Red Rooibos tea can help prevent heart disease, diabetes, Alzheimer’s and more.
+I didn’t know (but I just found out)… that Red Rooibos tea can be a part of preventing heart disease, diabetes, Alzheimer’s and more.

 Aspalathin, one of the flavonoids it contains, carries many health benefits: